jiangsheng/jiangsheng.github.io/docs/games/frontmission/mechanics/exp.rst

 Certain weapons have exp bonus, which means you get a lot of exp even when you miss intentionally.
 You can also exchange the weapon between wanzers to train multiple pilots in the same mission.

 In stages where enemy have supply trucks, you can break parts and let enemy wanzers run back for repair, then break the repaired parts again.
-Dual and Guide :ref:`skills <front_mission_mechanics_skills>` helps you from destroying the body, but they will take a skill slot.
-Use a very weak weapon if a pilot does not have aiming skills.
+Dual and Guide :ref:`skills <front_mission_mechanics_skills>` helps you from avoiding the body, but they will take a skill slot.
+Use a very weak multi-hit weapon if a pilot does not have aiming skills.

-You can leave the leg intact as enemy may be unable to reach the truck without it on rough :ref:`terrain <front_mission_mechanics_terrain>`.
+You can leave the leg intact as enemy may be unable to reach the truck without it on rough :ref:`terrain <front_mission_mechanics_terrain>`\ .

 For agility exp, you want to defend next to a weak unit.
-Do not use a shield (cancel when prompted to use) .
+Do not use a shield (cancel when prompted to use).
 The agility exp you get by guarding is scaled to the level at the beginning of the battle (:ref:`except for the Switch remake <front_mission_platform_differences>`), thus if you build agility exp earlier, you will get a snowball effect.
 The first mission at OCU side has no lose condition and enemy damage is low, perfect time to build agility.

-Enemies do get exp and level up for taking your shots and destroying parts in each mission.
+Enemies do get exp and level up for taking your shots and destroying parts in each mission, although their levels are not carried to the next mission.
 Start training on your weakest ones (except maybe Peewie, who's only good against armless or stunned wanzers and trucks) then go with stronger ones.
 It is best to keep multiple enemies alive.
-That is, move away from enemy supply truck and make wanzers walk to you in turns after repair so you spread out enemy exp gain.
+That is, move away from enemy supply truck and make wanzers walk to you in turns after repair so you spread out the enemy exp gain.